Skelton Bounty

 Applications are submitted online via Liverpool Charity and Voluntary Services (LCVS) website.
 Pre-application support includes an annual webinar held the day before applications open (typically mid-March at 2pm) and guidance notes available on both LCVS and Skelton Charity websites.

-Required documentation includes completed online application form, organization's approved governing document, recent bank statement, most recent accounts, and robust Safeguarding Policy.
+Required documentation includes completed online application form, organisation's approved governing document, recent bank statement, most recent accounts, and robust Safeguarding Policy.

 Decision Timeline

-Applications typically open mid-to-late March and close end of April/early May.
+Applications typically open in late March and close in early May.
 Grants are determined by trustees at their annual meeting held each summer (June/July).
 All applicants are notified in writing following the trustees' meeting.
 Total time from application to decision is approximately 8-12 weeks.

 Success Rates